julia-vscode/docs/docs/src/userguide/testitems.md

 The main benefit of this framework is that test code can be structured into test items that can then easily be run individually.

+The Julia VS Code extension has extensive support for the test item framework, but the test item framework itself can used completely independently of VS Code.
+One can write test items and run them with the command line interface (or just the standard `Pkg.test` functionality) without ever using VS Code.

 ## Writing test items

 The core feature of the test item framework is that you can structure tests into `@testitem` blocks and then individually run those, rather than having to run all your tests at once.
 A typical `@testitem` might look like this: